 Need an even longer Apple Pencil charging cable?
 Well, here’s a 3 foot long charging cable for your Apple Pencil.
 Like the other models, this one comes in white and matches your iPad’s normal charging cable.
 Its length also allows you to separate the pencil from the iPad by several feet, which could be especially handy if you use your iPad pro on an iPad Pro stand.

 Here’s an Apple Pencil charging dock that allows you to put a Lightning charging cable (not included) into the base of it.
 Note that you’ll need to supply your own Apple Pencil Lightning charging cable: we’d recommend picking this 3.3 foot long one.
-Comes in a light silver color which goes well with your white accessories.
+Comes in white, which goes well with your white Apple accessories.

 Here’s an Apple Pencil charging stand that includes a generously-long 6 foot USB cable to plug into your computer or a USB wall charger.
 It comes in white, matching your Apple Pencil, as well as black, gold and rose gold.
 This Apple Pencil charging stand also includes a handy indentation to stick the pencil cap in when you’re charging it.